wdi-sf-jan-2014/notes/js_functions/js_functions.md

 So based on the return value, what kind of type are functions?

-## Let's use our bare bones function
+## Let's revisit our bare bones function

 To use a function in JS, we apply it to some arguments This is not necessarily different from ruby, but it's important to think